 23surely they will not see the land that I swore to their fathers, nor will any of those who despised me see it.

-24But my servant Caleb, because he had another spirit with him and has followed me fully, him will I bring into the land into which he went; and his seed will possess it.
+24But my servant Caleb, because he had another spirit with him and has followed me fully, I will bring him into the land into which he went, and his seed will possess it.

 25Now the Amalekite and the Canaanite dwell in the valley; tomorrow turn, and go into the wilderness by the way to the Red Sea.”